 Average voucher value: $1,143 (one-fourth of 2011–12 school year)

 Value as a percentage of public school per-student spending: 51 percent

 The Douglas County Colorado Choice Scholarship Program provides vouchers to any public school students who have spent at least one year enrolled in the Douglas County School District.

 Eligible students can receive a voucher worth the lesser of the private school tuition or 75 percent of the per-pupil public revenue ($5,066 in 2014–15).
 A family is allowed to supplement the voucher with additional funds.

 Students must be residents of the Douglas County School District (DCSD) for at least one year, and must currently attend a DCSD public school.
 Non-residents who have chosen to enroll in DCSD public schools are not eligible.
 If more than 500 students apply for vouchers, a lottery is held.
 Participating private schools can be located outside Douglas County, but students may not use the vouchers for online schools or homeschooling.

 In a 3-1-3 decision, the Colorado Supreme Court ruled the Douglas County Choice Scholarship Program unconstitutional on June 29, 2015.
 Although the state’s Supreme Court opinion limits educational options for Douglas County students, it might open a door for thousands across the country to access quality education.
 In October 2015, the state submitted a Petition for Writ of Certiorari, submitting the case for review by the Supreme Court of the United States on the Blaine amendment issue.
-In a related development, on January 15, 2016, the Court granted certiorari in the Trinity Lutheran Church of Columbia, Mo. v Pauley case, which is another case challenging the constitutionality of state Blaine amendments. .
+That case is pending.